HatefulRock/Language-Learning-App/README.md

 ## Built With

-LingoLeap leverages a modern, performance-oriented tech stack to deliver a seamless desktop experience.
+LL leverages a modern, performance-oriented tech stack to deliver a seamless desktop experience.

 *   [**Tauri**](https://tauri.app/): A framework for building lightweight, secure, and fast cross-platform desktop apps.
 *   [**Rust**](https://www.rust-lang.org/): Powers the entire backend, handling everything from database operations and SRS algorithms to local AI model execution.